mbaumer/us_hep_funding/docs/_states/ND.md

 <a name="ND-00"></a>
 [Back to top](#top)
 ## ND-00 -- Rep. Kevin Cramer (R)
+### Committees
+Kevin Cramer is the #27 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016